-Agile marketing provides multiple tools to a marketing leader to help focus their teams’ efforts.
-Our goal is to never just eliminate business as usual (BAU) work; just make sure it’s the right work.
+Agile marketing provides multiple tools to marketing leaders to help focus their teams’ efforts.
+Our goal is to never just eliminate business as usual (BAU) work; just make sure it’s the right one.
 This was the challenge I faced when I recently took over an agile marketing team.
-How could I leverage the Scaled Agile Framework® (SAFe®) to make sure we’re doing the right work to keep the ART on track, rather than just busy work?
+How could I leverage the Scaled Agile Framework® (SAFe®) to make sure we’re doing the right work to keep the ART on track, rather than just busywork?
 Luckily, agile marketing gave me a few tools I never had before in previous marketing leadership roles.
 I have visibility into and clarity around the work that had never existed before, and my team has reaped the benefits.

 Data: It’s not just for open rates anymore

 Agile preaches that all work should be visible.
 But as previously stated, BAU work rarely is.
 Being an agile team that leverages a Kanban board to visualize the flow of work getting done, we made a small tweak.
 We tagged every user story that fit the description of BAU.
 Voilà!
 I could now pull clean reports on exactly what type of BAU we were working on, what percent of our time we were dedicating to it, and who on the team it affected the most.

 We found that we were spending a staggering 31 percent of our time on BAU!
 And as we examined more closely, we found many people had no idea why we were working on these things at all.
 It was just the way we had always done it.

 Most importantly, the ART and the team had no idea just how much time all this work was taking.
 No one had ever calculated it.
 By taking a data-driven approach to the issue of BAU, we did something crazy: We timeboxed it.